mmlacak/crochess/docs/source/libcc/ccpos.rst

     For pieces to be congruent, they have to be valid, and the same type, e.g two Rooks, not necessarily in the same color.

-    For tags to be congruent, they both have to be at least enumeration;
+    For pieces which can have tags (e.g. Pawns), flag :c:var:`compare_only_piece_types` controls whether pieces are stripped of their tags before comparison, or not.
-    if both are valid, they also have to be the same.
+    If tags are stripped then e.g. Pawn with delayed promotion tag is congruent to a Pawn which just rushed; otherwise, tags have to be the same.

     :param pd_1: A position descriptor.
     :param pd_2: Another position descriptor.
+    :param compare_only_piece_types: Flag, whether pieces are stripped of their tags before comparison, or not.
     :returns: :c:data:`true` if position descriptors are congruent, :c:data:`false` otherwise.